signupsoftware/TEMP-Docs-BC/docs/user-manual/7-travel-and-expense/1-travel-and-expense.md

 We are committed to supporting your journey towards efficient travel and expense management.
 Should you have any questions or need further assistance, our dedicated support team is here to help.
 <br/>

-Thank you for choosing ExFlow Travel & Expense Management. <br/> <br/> Let's get started!
+Thanks for choosing ExFlow Travel & Expense. <br/> <br/> Let's get started!